HailiSong/TagSeq/README.md

 4. Mapping with STAR for each part.
 5. Deduplicate with UMI-Tools for each part
 6. Quantify by featureCounts for each part
-7. Add up the counts of the 3 parts by in-house commands.
+7. Add up the counts of the 3 parts by an in-house Python script.

 ## epiRIL
-The scripts include differential expression on >100 epiRILs data.
+The scripts include differential expression on >100 epiRILs.